panpanfei/Phase-only-Image-Based-Kernel-Estimation-for-Blind-Motion-Deblurring/ReadMe.md

-# For academic use only.
+# For academic use only
 This contains an implementation of the image deblurring algorithm described in: [Phase-only image based kernel estimation for single image blind deblurring, CVPR2019.](https://openaccess.thecvf.com/content_CVPR_2019/papers/Pan_Phase-Only_Image_Based_Kernel_Estimation_for_Single_Image_Blind_Deblurring_CVPR_2019_paper.pdf)

 <pre>